cenotelie/xowl-platform/distribution/src/main/resources/HELP.md

-This is the distribution for the xOWL Federation Platform.
+This is the distribution for the xOWL Collaboration Platform.

 # Licenses